 Provincial projections of greenhouse gas emissions

-B.C. projects future greenhouse gas (GHG) emissions in order to assess progress toward climate goals and the impact of climate policies.
+B.C. produces forecasts of future greenhouse gas (GHG) emissions in order to assess progress toward climate goals and the impact of climate policies.
 These projections are updated annually.

 On this page